 Administration for adults

-An administrator is a person appointed by QCAT to assist adults with impaired decision making capacity by making certain financial and legal decisions on their behalf.
-This makes sure that the adult’s needs are met and that their financial interests are protected.
+An administrator is a person QCAT appoints who can make certain financial decisions on behalf of an adult with impaired decision making capacity.
+This makes sure that the adult’s needs are met and their financial interests are protected.

-Generally, administrators are given the authority to make decisions on behalf of the adult such as:
+Generally, administrators are given the authority to make decisions such as:

 - buying or selling property